rhymeswithmogul/PSPasswordGenerator/man/en-US/Get-RandomPassword.md

 To create a password that does not use certain characters, specify this parameter.
 Anything in the string will be excluded from consideration.

 Note that when using this to generate a word-based password, this will only exclude the characters from being used to separate words.
 To exclude certain characters from words, edit the wordlist.

+The PowerShell runtime may attempt to parse some special characters inside the string, such as the dollar sign, backticks, parentheses, and/or curly braces.
+Please make sure you escape any special characters properly, or enclose the string in single quotes to prevent the runtime from parsing the string.

 ```yaml